 GoPro HERO 9 Black review: design

-Same old, but different – the GoPro HERO 9 Black manages to follow the design cues of the last handful of GoPros, but with some vital tweaks, most noticeably the long-awaited full-colour, forward-facing 'selfie' screen.
-This little screen not only immediately differentiates the HERO 9 from the HERO 8, but also flags just how seriously the DJI Osmo Action competition has been taken by GoPro.
+Same old, but different – the GoPro HERO 9 Black manages to follow the design cues of the last handful of GoPros, but with some vital tweaks, most noticeably the full-colour, forward-facing 'selfie' screen.
+This is a rare instance of GoPro lagging behind the competition – DJI introduced one with its first action camera, the DJI Osmo Action, which launched around the same time as the HERO 7 (i.e. years ago).
+This little screen immediately differentiates the HERO 9 from its predecessors.

 Next door to the new screen, that newly-boosted 23.6MP sensor might look similar to the HERO 8 at a glance, but there's a surprise in store – the lens cover is back, and in Gorilla Glass too.
-A simple twist not only allows you to swap out scratched lenses, but also upgrade via the Max Lens Mod (£89.99), a whopping 155 degree FOV that delivers 'unbreakable' video stabilisation.
-The Max Lens Mod (available globally in October 2020) also boasts a 'powerful horizon lock', that works even when the camera is rotated a full 360 degrees, although you'll be pretty happy with the native GoPro HERO 9 Black's impressive Horizon Levelling skills.
+A simple twist not only allows you to swap out scratched lenses, or upgrade them to something more hardcore (head to the next section for more on the Max Lens Mod).

 The overall build quality – as you'd expect – is excellent, rubberised industrial corners blend into un-markable matte plastic, while critical areas such as the battery cover and mounting tabs are comfortingly solid alloy.
 Those mounting tabs will be familiar to GoPro HERO 8 users, and will be just as well received, folding flat for storage but easily extended and clamped for use.
 While the HERO 9 is no giant, it is slightly larger in every respect than the HERO 8, but is packing not only a more powerful sensor, but also another 500mAh in the battery department, and a 16% larger rear screen to boot – all round improvement.